thkuo/seq2geno/README.md

     - \*ref_fa, ref_gff, ref_gbk: the data of reference genome

     The fasta, gff, and genbank files of a reference genome.
-They should have same sequence ids.
+The fasta file should include only one seqeunces (i.e., only one title line should be contained).
+The files should have same sequence ids.

-    - old_config: if recognizable, the config files that were previously stored in the working directory will be reused. ('Y': on; 'N': off)
+    - old_config: if opted, the config files that were previously stored in the working directory will be reused. ('Y': on; 'N': off)

     - rna_reads: the list of RNA-seq data. (string of filename)